 Speaking of sharing, another great advantage of Spotify Canvas is that the tracks that have one will display the canvas instead of a static artwork image when shared to Instagram stories.

 Considering how difficult it can be to reach new listeners, doubling the shares of your next release can be a game-changer for artists.
-This is further supported by artists who are willing to give Spotify a payout cut or even place Facebook Ads for promoting music.
+This is further supported by artists who are willing to place Facebook Ads for promoting their music on Spotify.
 And although I think those numbers will probably decline once the new feature charm wears off, I still strongly recommend getting a Spotify Canvas for your releases.